jakewarren/runefinder/README.md

 * cache the unicode data in an app directory instead of using the cwd
 * if only one result was found, copy the result to the clipboard
+* support for partial word search
+* support for regex search

 ## Usage
 Sample use: